Steve Harvey On That List Of Demands: 'I Just Didn't Want To Be In This Prison Anymore'

 Steve Harvey

-Harvey told ET's Kevin Frazier Thursday he was shocked by the response to the note and that he probably should have "handled it a little bit differently.
+Harvey told ET's Kevin Frazier Thursday he was shocked by the response to the note and that he probably should have "handled it a little bit differently."
 But he stood by the message he was trying to send.

 "I just didn't want to be in this prison anymore where I had to be in this little room, scared to go out and take a breath of fresh air without somebody approaching me, so I wrote the letter," Harvey told ET.
 "I don't apologize about the letter, but it's kind of crazy what people who took this thing and ran, man.
 I appreciate you asking me."

-Harvey never returned requests from BuzzFeed News for comment when social media reaction to the leaked note exploded.
+Harvey never returned requests from BuzzFeed News for comment when social media reactions to the leaked note exploded.
+Lance Crayton, a production director for The Steve Harvey Morning Show, told BuzzFeed News that "Steve Harvey is a great man. ...
+Anyone making disparaging comments couldn't [possibly] know Steve personally."

 Steve Harvey Met With Trump To Discuss "Inner-City Problems" And Folks Are Confused